Artsy Craftsy Mom

 The Puffin History of India.
 Written by Roshan Dalal.
 (Puffin books)

-This is a book in two volumes, again a very lucidly presented history of the subcontinent for middle graders.
+This is a book in two volumes, again a very lucidly presented the history of the subcontinent for middle graders.
 The many subheadings make for easy reference to a period that might be required to be read at the time.

 Fiction